‘The Need is Clearly There’

 How do safe disposal drug take-back bins benefit the communities they’re in?

 I think it’s a great service that’s been implemented across the county in many communities here.
 It bridges a gap by providing an outlet for proper disposal for many community members.
-It’s really a useful utility to dispose of unused and expired medications.
+It’s really a useful utility to dispose of unwanted and expired medications.

 What are the risks of not disposing of medications responsibly?